 While the possibility of a recession in the second half of the year remains uncertain, it’s crucial to remember that official recessions are often recognized many months after they begin.
 What we can observe now, however, is the yield curve’s ongoing normalization.
 This shift from an inverted yield curve—where short-term rates exceed long-term rates—to a more typical positively sloped curve, is critical.
 It carries significant implications for fixed income flows and investors, as it often signals positive returns for the core bond market.

 The chart below illustrates the Bloomberg US Aggregate Bond Index’s performance six months before and after the onset of an official recession.
-An additional line shows the Index performance assuming an official recession were called 08/09/2024.20240820-chart-1These historical results were obtained in different economic scenarios and interest rate environments, but they highlight the positive impact of yield curve transitions on Core bonds as represented by the Index.
+An additional line shows the Index performance assuming an official recession were called 08/09/2024.These historical results were obtained in different economic scenarios and interest rate environments, but they highlight the positive impact of yield curve transitions on Core bonds as represented by the Index.

 Conclusion